pankleks/TypeScriptBuilder/README.md

 You can annotate your classes with below attributes to control generation:
 - `TSExclude` - skips generation of type or field
 - `TSAny` - skips type analysis, emits `any` instead
+- `TSMap` - can be used to rename generated type

 You can also exclude types without attributes, use method `ExcludeType`.